 The Learning Challenge Curriculum has been created with a strong sense of enquiry at its heart.
 The question-led units encourage pupils to research and present information taking full account of their ability to retain key knowledge and skills for the long term.
-It uses the National Curriculum as its reference point, but also takes account of pupils’ context, including their locality.
-Schools and academies are encouraged to use the materials provided as a starting point to enable them to create a curriculum that is bespoke to them.
+We use the National Curriculum as a reference point and take opportunities to enrich learning by considering our context and locality.

 We place a strong emphasis on the development of basic skills – skills that are necessary for lifelong learning.

 Each year group has a set of ‘non-negotiable’ basic skills that are taught and expected to be applied.
 All children have daily phonics lessons until they are secure in their knowledge.
-This is taught separately to the Learning Challenge Curriculum.
+We use Essential Letters and Sounds which is a Systematic Synthetic Phonics programme.
+Phonics is taught separately from the Learning Challenge Curriculum.

 In order for children to know about their locality, community and heritage, some of our Learning Challenges are very specific to Hereford.

 At the end of each Learning Challenge, children celebrate the learning journey they have been on.
-They will report, share and present their new skills in ways that suit the genre of the challenge.
-Learning Challenge Curriculum
+When possible, we invite families in to share this learning celebration.

 To find out more about the Learning Challenge Curriculum, you can follow the link to their website.

 - Progression of Skills and Knowledge - Place Value

 - Progression of Skills and Knowledge - Statistics

 - Progression of Skills and Knowledge - Addition and Subtraction